followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxNumberBox/1 Configuration/validationError.md

         //...
     }

 The editor's **validationError** option, as well as the **isValid** option, should also be specified when using a custom validation engine.
 In this instance, the validation result will be displayed for the editor by the means of the DevExtreme Validation UI.
-For details, refer to the [Use Custom Validation Engine](/Documentation/Guide/Widgets/Common/UI_Widgets/Validation/#Use_Custom_Validation_Engine) topic.
+For details, refer to the [Use a Custom Validation Engine](/Documentation/Guide/Widgets/Common/UI_Widgets/Data_Validation/#Use_a_Custom_Validation_Engine) topic.
 <!--/fullDescription-->

 <!--handmade-->